Flight Delay Compensation up to 600€ under EU law

-The amount of compensation you are entitled to is calculated by the length of the delay and distance of your flight.
+The amount of compensation you are entitled to is calculated by the length of the delay and route distance.
 250€ for a distance of up to 1500km.
 400€ for the distance between 1500 and 3500km.
 And, 600€ for distance over 3500km.

 How to request compensation?

 We have compared 3 different ways to request compensation:

 - Hassle-free Claim: Assign us to claim on behalf of you by filling the claim form and signing the digital form online.

 - Claim Yourself: Use our free claim letter template and send the letter to the airline company.

 - Through Lawyer: They may charge an additional fee from £25 to £455 + hearing fee of £25 to £335

 Why choose “ClaimFlights”?